Debt Ratios for Residential Financing

 In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes payments on credit cards, car payments, child support, etcetera.